MicrosoftDocs/visualstudio-docs/bridge/articles/bridge-to-kubernetes-aks.md

 ![Screenshot showing the choose the debugging with Bridge to Kubernetes window.](media/bridge-to-kubernetes-sample/debugging.png)

 Navigate to the frontend entry point of your todo-app.
-Using that external IP you found earlier (your external IP from get services command).nip.io.
-Note, if you selected isolation mode, you will need to use (your prefix - can be found in task.json).(your external IP from get services command).nip.io.
+Using that external IP you found earlier `{your external IP from get services command}.nip.io`.
+Note, if you selected isolation mode, you need to use `{your prefix - can be found in task.json}.{your external IP from get services command}.nip.io`.

 Make a request to the stats-api by choosing the **stats** link.